powercodeacademy/rendering-collections-lab/README.md

 ## Instructions

-We've provided a seed file so you can have some data to play around with –– run `rake db:migrate` and `rake db:seed` to seed the database.
+We've provided a seed file so you can have some data to play around with.
+Run `bin/rails db:migrate` and `bin/rails db:seed` to seed the database.

 1. Refactor the `invoices/index.html.erb` view to render a collection of partials with `_invoice.html.erb`.